pgherveou/squid/README.md

 - start your server script
 - live recompile your files and emit a growl notification**
-- auto-restart your node server when a file change inside /lib
+- auto-restart your node server when a file loaded by your server script changes

 You can also combine it to a tool like [liveReload] [1] to auto refresh your browser when client files are updated